celeron533/DicomGrep/README.md

 An open source tool for searching DICOM files contents.

-In "Just can use" state.
-No warranty.
+Inspired by daily work which need to find DICOM files with specific criterias.

-Hope this tool can help some researchers 👩‍🔬👨‍🔬🔬 or developers 👨‍💻👩‍💻💻 :)
+Hope this tool can help researchers 👩‍🔬👨‍🔬🔬 or developers 👨‍💻👩‍💻💻 :)

 Compiled with .NET 6.
-You may need install additional runtime for this program.
+You may need install the runtime for this program.

 [![Github All Releases](https://img.shields.io/github/downloads/celeron533/DicomGrep/total.svg)](https://github.com/celeron533/DicomGrep/releases)

 ## Features
-1. 🔎 Search DICOM by SOP Class, DICOM Tag and Tag value (of course!).
+1. 🔎 Search DICOM by specific SOP Class, DICOM Tag and/or Tag value.
+2. When searching the Tag value, you can use also use Wildcard or Regex.
-2. Remember 10 search criteria histories. 📚
+3. Retain 10 search criterias. 📚
-3. Multi thread search (no more than logic CPU counts)
+4. Multi-thread search (depend on logic CPU counts)
-4. Simple file operations 📄 (open directory, open file, etc.)
+5. Simple file operations 📄 (open directory, open file, etc.)
-5. Some unexpected bugs 🐛.
+6. Unexpected bugs 🐛.

 ### Supported Platforms:

+The generic build should support the Windows platform by default:

 win-x64, win-x86, win-arm64, win-arm32